 As with rewards, you should prioritize the benefits that you intend to use.
 For example, if lounge access isn’t important to you, you shouldn’t choose that type of airline card.

 Balance transfer fees are usually 3% to 5% of the amount that you transfer.
-And, if you don’t pay at least the minimum amount due on your credit card before your payment deadline, you’ll get hit with a late fee, typically in the $29 to $39 range.
+If you don’t pay at least the minimum amount due on your credit card before your payment deadline, you’ll get hit with a late fee, typically in the $29 to $39 range.
 You might also see your APR skyrocket to 25% or more.